yosh-matsuda/cpp-yyjson/docs/reference.md

 };
 ```

 The `from_json` template function has a JSON value as an argument template and must return type `X`.
+It has a second form, which writes into an object that the caller owns; [In-place assignment of a field](#in-place-assignment-of-a-field) gives it.

 For the `to_json` function, there are two ways.
 The first way is to define a *translator* for a *value_constructible* type and return it.
 The return type must be `value_constructible`: